metas-mk/100-days-of-code/r2-log.md

 ```

 The downside of this approach is that each User can only be fetched one time during a session.
 It can happen that User data changes an one will want to refetch the user data.
 This needs another solution.

+The new apporach will be like this:

+- New action creator fetchPostsAndUsers()
+  - Call `fetchPosts`
+  - Get a list of posts
+  - Find all unique userId's from the list of posts
+  - Iterate over the unique userId's
+  - Call `fetchUser` with each userId